teleport-network/teleport-documents/intro/README.md

 ![avatar](./cross-chain.svg)

-1. User sends a cross-chain transaction from source chain via XIBC application contracts.
+1. User sends a cross-chain transaction from the source chain via XIBC application contracts.
-2. Source chain XIBC contracts generate cross-chain packet.
+2. Source chain XIBC contracts generate cross-chain packets.
 3. Relayer syncs the trust root, cross-chain packet and commitment proof from the source chain to destination chain.
-In most scenarios, the trust root is the merkle root of state tree, and the proof of commitment is the merkle proof of the commitment in state tree.
+In most scenarios, the trust root is the merkle root of the state tree, and the proof of commitment is the merkle proof of the commitment in state tree.
 4. Destination chain XIBC contracts receive the cross-chain packet and verify the proof, and then execute the cross-chain package and generate acknowledge.
 5. Relayer syncs the trust root, acknowledge and acknowledge commitment proof from the destination chain to source chain.
 6. Source chain XIBC contracts receives the ack and verify the proof, and then execute the ack. for instance, refund user funds if the cross-chain transfer fails.